-This collection consists of images produced by Chicago Sun-Times (CST) staff photographers from roughly 1940-2000.
+This collection consists of images produced by Chicago Sun-Times (CST) and Chicago Daily News staff photographers from roughly 1940-2000.
 Most of the images date from 1960-2000 and have not been published.
-The collection is arranged in several series, including both analog and digital images.
+The collection is arranged in two series, each containing approximately 2.5 million images.
+Both series include analog negatives (35mm and medium format, in black-and-white and color) and digital images.

-The different series do not vary much in overall scope but were created as a way to manage the acquisition and processing of this large collection.
-Each series contains approximately 2.5 million images, both digital (JPG) and analog negatives (35 mm and medium format, in black-and-white and color.)
-With exceptions, Series 1 is made up of mostly undigitized material, while Series 2 is mostly digital.
-To access the original negatives from either series, visit the Undigitized Images page of the research guide.
+The two series do not vary much in overall scope but were created as a way to manage the acquisition and processing of this large collection.
+With exceptions, Series 1 is made up of mostly undigitized negatives, while Series 2 is mostly digital images.
+To access the original negatives from either series, visit the Accessing Images page of the research guide.

 In 2009, CST sold its collection of over four million photo negatives to Rogers Photo Archive, a commercial photo-sales company in North Little Rock, Arkansas.
 Per the agreement, Rogers promised to provide the CST with a digitized and searchable image archive and in return, he was free to sell the physical negatives once digitized.